yelnats8/CITS3403-Website/README.md

 # CITS3403-Website
-This is a repository for the CITS3403 (Agile Web Development) project.
+This is emi's branch from the repository for the CITS3403 (Agile Web Development) project.
 As of 23/04/2023 the website will be an **Omegle Clone**

 ## Members
-Emily   -
+Emily   - 23476614

 Miguel  - 22887893